NOTABLE PAST &

 FAIRBORN

-Challenge: Fairborn was seen as dated, fragmented, and behind the pace of the region.
+Fairborn was seen as dated, fragmented, and behind the pace of the region.
 Perception limited momentum more than reality.

 What changed: Strategic communications repositioned how Fairborn was understood, aligning visible revitalization efforts with a clear outward narrative that made the city legible as progressive, creative, and in motion.